FIRE SAFETY AUDITS

 Ensure compliance with Codes of Practice

-Compliance with the Building Bye-Laws
+Compliance with the Building

-‘Stress test’ approved designs to find faults
+Stress test approved designs to find faults

-Advice & guidance you can trust
+Advice & guidance that you can trust

-Ignis Safety Consultants can provide you, as the manager or responsible person of a premises, with fire safety management support in the form of:
+Ignis Safety Consultants can provide you, as the manager or responsible person of a premises with fire safety management support in the form of:

-Fire Prevention and good housekeeping standards
+Fire prevention and good housekeeping standards

-Producing an Emergency Plan for your organisation
+Producing an emergency plan for your organisation

 s